JinyanSu1/jinyansu1.github.io/README.md

-**Research interest**: I am currently interested in LLM/AI safety and responsibility, with a particular interest in ensuring that the development of LLMs and other AI algorithms is aligned with social good.
+**Research interest**: I am currently interested in LLM/AI safety and responsibility, with a particular interest in ensuring that the development of LLMs and other AI algorithms is aligned with public good.
 My goal is to build ML/AI systems that meet diverse user needs while addressing concerns such as privacy and misinformation.

 **Past research summary**:
 - Safe AI with human guidance.